Vedelopment/tictactoe/README.md

 To test wins, a 2x2 board is fastest.
 To test ties, a 4x4 board is easier to "not win".
 To test your patience, I reccommend a board of 6x6 or higher.

+To have the computer play itself, enter the name "auto".

 ![gameplay 3x3](https://i.imgflip.com/26bzrc.gif) ![gameplay 5x5](https://i.imgflip.com/26c2sc.gif) ![gameplay 5x5](https://i.imgflip.com/26c3l1.gif)

 The visual interface supported up to around 25x25 (625 box) grid, but higher number grids still work. (yes, I've tested a 30x30 grid and it took a while)